-Place a rubber mat or a folded towel in the bottom of the basin before filling with water.
-This will help to stop the cat from losing his footing and skidding which will lead to distress.
-A towel also allows the cat to stick his claws into the towel.
+Before filling the basin with water, place a rubber mat or a folded towel in the bottom.
+This will provide a non skid surface and will help stop the cat from losing his footing and skidding, which will lead to distress.
+A large towel will also allow the cat to stick his claws into the towel.

-If the cat loses his footing he will want to disappear so best to avoid it happening in the first place if possible.
-It is important to keep the cat still while having a bath and to avoid any shampoo getting in the cat’s eyes, so that you have complete control over the procedure.
+If the cat loses his footing, he will want to disappear, so it is best to avoid this happening during the bathing process in the first place, where possible.
+It is important to keep the cat still while giving it a bath and to avoid any product getting into the cat’s eyes.
+You need complete control over the procedure.
 If possible, have someone there to assist.

 A medicated shampoo is suggested if your cat has a skin irritation.

-Cat shampoo that is described as waterless, is generally a foam product.
+Shampoo for a cat that is described as “waterless” is generally a foam product.

-Cat Shampoo that is labelled as dry is often a wet product that is sprayed onto the cat’s coat.
-In this case the word “dry” refers to the cat not actually being bathed.
-This is not the sort of dry shampoo that we are used to using on our own hair which has a powdery base.
+Shampoo for a cat that is labelled as “dry” is often a wet product that is sprayed onto the cat’s coat.
+In this case, the word “dry” refers to the cat not actually being bathed.
+This is not the sort of dry shampoo that we are used to using on our own hair, which has a powdery base.